JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

 }
 ```

-Note that while you could similarly also add repositories for artifacts in this way to the `pom.xml`, Gradle itself [won't look](https://discuss.gradle.org/t/resolving-problem-when-maven-repo-contains-pom-but-not-jar/7174) for repositories in that file.
-Therefore if you use libraries from 3rd party repositories, you will still always need those repositories to the `build.gradle` of your app.
+Note that while you can similarly add other repositories in this way to the `pom.xml`, Gradle itself [won't look](https://discuss.gradle.org/t/resolving-problem-when-maven-repo-contains-pom-but-not-jar/7174) for repositories in that file.
+Therefore if you use libraries from 3rd party repositories, you still need to add those repositories to the `build.gradle` of your app.

 ## Securely provide username and password
-Obviously we do not want to store our username and password in plain text in any file that we check in to our version control system.
-So to make sure we hide that, create a `gradle.properties` file in the root of your project and add the following content:
+Obviously we do not want to store a plain text username and password in any file that we check in to our version control system.
+So to make sure we hide those, create a `gradle.properties` file in the root of your project and add the following content:

 ```groovy
 artifactory_username=admin